Chinomnso-Okechukwu/Unit-3/README.md

         if myLib.verify_password(stored_password, passE):
             self.done(0)
 ```
 Since my client wants to have sole access to this application, I created a program such that the password and user given to be by my client cannot be known by me.
+The first part of the application hashes the password and username given by my client.
+The second part shows the instructions provided to my client on how to get the password.
+The third part of the application compares the password and the user entered to the ones which are stored in the text file.

 ## Evaluation
 | Test Number | Description                                                                                  | Input Data/Instructions                                                                                                                   | Expected Results                                                                                                                                                              | Results Acheived? |